BishopFox/GitGot/README.md

 Blacklists generated from previous sessions can be saved and reused against similar queries (e.g., `example.com` v.s. `subdomain.example.com` v.s. `Example Org`).
 Sessions can also be paused and resumed at any time.

+Read more about the semi-automated, human-in-the-loop design here: https://know.bishopfox.com/blog/going-semi-automated-in-an-automated-world-using-human-in-the-loop-workflows-to-improve-our-security-tools

 ## Install Instructions